|Photo Credit: Russell Peborde|

 Spending his high school and college years as a projectionist at a multiplex, the number of terrible movies he's seen in theaters is somewhere in the triple digits.
-Think titles like Tomcats and Fear Dot Com.
+Think titles like Tomcats and Crocodile Dundee in Los Angeles.